EGO4D-Consortium/evalai-demonstrator-proficiency/README.md

 ```
 Then commit and push as usual.

 Note: There must be a better way.
+Fork?